Going Loud with His First Credit - Q&A with Screenwriter Sean Mick

 Sean wrote Silencer, an action script, and listed it on InkTip.
 It wasn’t long before Lauren de Normandie and Timothy Woodward Jr. of Status Media and Entertainment found his script on InkTip and optioned it.
 Silencer was the right script for their slate and is now a produced film starring Johnny Messner (Running Scared), Danny Trejo (Machete), Robert LaSardo (The Mule), and Nikki Leigh (NCIS).
 Silencer is currently available on Netflix, Amazon, Vudu, and more.

-Now based out of Las Vegas, Sean took a break from screenwriting and his family to talk to InkTip about Silencer and his love for action films.
+Now based out of Carson City, Sean took a break from screenwriting and his family to talk to InkTip about Silencer and his love for action films.

 InkTip: Tell us about yourself.
 How did you get your start in screenwriting?